BPL Marketing

 The brief shifted twice mid-production.
 We absorbed the changes, scaled the package up, and ended up shipping 3 minutes of animation and 12 hero images instead of the original spec.

-A high-quality engineering model and a render farm running 4K passes were what made the timeline possible — combined with tight live-link pipelines through Adobe After Effects and Premiere to keep edit, comp and grade moving in parallel.
+A detailed engineering model and a render farm running 4K passes were what made the timeline possible, combined with tight live-link pipelines through Adobe After Effects and Premiere to keep edit, comp and grade moving in parallel.